-We are offering a bespoke programme of work for Warwickshire schools around The Tempest.
+We are offering a bespoke programme of work for Warwickshire schools around the Rome season.

-As your local theatre, we really value working in partnership with you and have therefore created a programme of work for this academic year focused on The Tempest and designed especially for Warwickshire schools.
+As your local theatre, we really value working in partnership with you and so we've created a programme of work for this academic year focused on the Rome Season and designed especially for Warwickshire schools.

-Below are all of our opportunities for students - click here to find out about Teacher Professional Development Opportunities.
+Below are all of our opportunities for students.

 To find out more about any of the opportunities below, call Georgia Munnion on 01789 403432 or email email@example.com